Medicaid MCOs → Delivery → National DPP Lifestyle Change Program Delivery Options

 Provider Status and Other Medicaid Program Considerations

-Even if a state is only offering the National DPP lifestyle change program through managed care to Medicaid beneficiaries, the state may need to create a new provider type for CDC-recognized organizations.
-The Medicaid managed care rule finalized in April 2016 requires that, starting in July 2018, all MCO-contracted providers enroll with the state as Medicaid providers, even if they do not deliver services to Medicaid fee-for-service beneficiaries.
-For example, Maryland and Pennsylvania currently offer the program through managed care, and both states have created a new provider type for CDC-recognized organizations.
+A state will need to create a new provider type to allow CDC-recognized organizations to enroll in Medicaid even if it is only offering the National DPP lifestyle change program through managed care.
+The current Medicaid managed care rule requires all MCO-contracted providers to enroll as Medicaid providers, even if they do not deliver services to Medicaid fee-for-service beneficiaries.
+Maryland and Pennsylvania are examples of states that created a new provider type for CDC-recognized organizations participating in the states’ Medicaid managed care programs.

 As Medicaid enrolled providers, CDC-recognized organizations will need to comply with Medicaid program integrity rules such as confidentiality, screening, and disclosure standards.
 While these organizations have experience with meeting CDC’s Diabetes Prevention Recognition Program (DPRP) standards, many of these organizations: are community-based, will be new to the Medicaid program, and may not understand Medicaid program standards and requirements.
 As a result, MCOs may need to leverage existing internal and external resources (e.g., MCO provider relation teams, public health departments, national partners, etc.) to conduct extra trainings to help these organizations comply with Medicaid safety, quality, and provider enrollment requirements.